CoLRev-Environment/colrev/docs/source/technical_documentation/roadmap.rst

 The goal is to release new versions on a regular basis, approximately every 2 months.

-Expected release: 0.4.0 (Apr 2022)
+Expected release: 0.5.0 (June 2022)

-- Object-oriented refactoring
+- Data provenance model
-- Dedupe refinement and use of crowdsourced duplicate information
+- Documentation
 - Tests

 Upcoming